sedyldz/fingerprint-python-starter/README.md

-# Fingerprint.js Python Backend Quickstart
+# Fingerprint Python Backend Quickstart

-This quickstart guide shows you how to build a Python backend that uses Fingerprint.js to prevent fraudulent account creation.
+This quickstart guide shows you how to build a Python backend that uses Fingerprint to prevent fraudulent account creation.
 You'll learn how to:

-- Set up a FastAPI server with Fingerprint.js integration
+- Set up a FastAPI server with Fingerprint integration
 - Retrieve visitor identification data using the Server API
 - Block bots and suspicious devices
 - Prevent multiple signups from the same device